 Yeah, you could say that Jenny's character "took a turn" over the course of Gossip Girl.

-6. Taylor Momsen Created Just As Much Drama As Her Character
+6. Taylor Momsen Had As Almost As Much IRL Drama As Her Gossip Girl Character

-If the cast and crew didn't know how to react to Jenny's on-screen transformation, they must have been even more surprised by Momsen's off-screen glow-up (if you can call it that).
+If the cast and crew didn't know how to react to Jenny's onscreen transformation, they must have been even more surprised by Momsen's offscreen changes.
 After Jenny was sent to live with her mom in upstate New York in the Season 3 finale, Momsen's character scarcely appeared in Season 4.
-Rumors began flying that the actress was "unreliable and erratic" on set, and guest actor Tim Gunn (he interviewed Jenny for a job in Season 4) even called out Momson for her behavior.
+Rumors began flying that the actor was "unreliable and erratic" on set, and guest actor Tim Gunn (who played himself in a Season 4 episode) even called out Momson for her behavior.

 In an interview with E!
-News, Gunn said that Momson was a "diva" and had a bad attitude while they were on set together.
-"She was pathetic, she couldn't remember her lines, and she didn't even have that many.
-I thought to myself, "Why are we all being held hostage by this brat?" he said.
+News, Gunn said Momson was a "diva" and had a bad attitude while they were on set together.
+"She was pathetic; she couldn't remember her lines, and she didn't even have that many.
+I thought to myself, 'Why are we all being held hostage by this brat?'" he said.
 "She annoyed the entire crew."

-Ultimately, Momsen was put on an "indefinite hiatus" by Gossip Girl producers during Season 4, and she wasn't seen again until the series finale.
-In 2011, Momsen told Elle that she'd quit acting to focus on her band, Pretty Reckless, who she still tours with today.
+Ultimately, Momsen was put on an "indefinite hiatus" by Gossip Girl producers during Season 4 and she wasn't seen again until the series finale.
+In 2011, Momsen told Elle that she'd quit acting to focus on her band, The Pretty Reckless, which she still tours with today.

-Many actors experience growing pains after appearing on a show for six seasons, but no one in the Gossip Girl cast felt them as acutely as Badgley.
-The actor hasn't been shy about throwing shade at the show that made him famous: In 2013, he described the series to The Guardian as "an endurance test of all kinds."
-That same year, while promoting the film Greetings From Tim Buckley, Badgley told Salon that for the first time, he feels proud of his work as an actor:
+Many actors experience growing pains after appearing on a show for six seasons, but apparently no one in the Gossip Girl cast felt them as acutely as Badgley.
+The actor hasn't been shy about throwing shade at the show that made him famous.
+In 2013, he described the series to The Guardian as "an endurance test of all kinds."
+That same year, while promoting the film Greetings From Tim Buckley, Badgley threw further shade in an interview with Salon:

 To be proud of something is a really nice feeling.
 And it's a new feeling, and it's something that I wanna keep going with.
 I can walk a little taller feeling that I don't have to be constantly apologizing for the work that I’ve done in the past.

-8. The Show Had Its Own Gossip Girl-Style Hack
+8. The Show Experienced Its Own Gossip Girl-Style Hack

-As it turns out, the Russians are able to hack way more than just elections.
-While filming Season 4, Gossip Girl producers were shocked to see that entire episode scripts and other set secrets were turning up online.
+While filming Season 4, Gossip Girl producers were shocked to see that entire episode scripts and other secrets from set were turning up online.
 After hiring a private investigator to figure out what was going on, Safran and the other producers realized that they were the target of a hacker.
 He explained to Vanity Fair:

 We didn’t understand what was happening, because everything was getting leaked, every detail… A teenager, I think either [from] Russia or Bulgaria, had hacked one of the writer’s e-mails, and was selling scripts on eBay ...
 It was like there was a Gossip Girl in our system.